 Senior Fellow, Commonwealth Foundation

-Note: Gordon Tomb is a senior fellow for the Commonwealth Foundation, a Pennsylvania-based, free-market think tank.
+Note: Gordon Tomb is a senior fellow with the Commonwealth Foundation, a Pennsylvania free-market think tank.

 This post appeared first on Natural Gas Now.